Policies and Procedures

 After registering for an exam with the NCSF, you will be sent an exam confirmation notice via email containing your eligibility number and all related documentation required to sit for the Sport Nutrition Specialist Exam.
 Upon receipt of your exam confirmation notice, you can then schedule the exam at your convenience.
 Scheduling, as well as rescheduling (if necessary), is handled directly through Prometric Testing Centers.

-Exam confirmation numbers are valid for one year.
-Following one year’s time, if you have not scheduled and tested with Prometric, you must re-register with the NCSF.
+Exam eligibility numbers are valid for six (6) months.
+Following six months' time, if you have not scheduled and tested with Prometric, you must re-register with the NCSF.
 Your re-registration is subject to the same policies as the exam retake.

 Candidates who cannot make their scheduled exam appointment must reschedule at least 48 business hours prior to the test.
 Failure to contact the exam center and reschedule within 48 business hours of your scheduled appointment time will result in forfeiture of the exam.
 Failure to comply with the scheduling requirements and consequential forfeit of the exam requires candidates to re-register under the exam re-take policies, including all applicable fees.

 Prometric Testing Centers are state-of the-art testing facilities.
 The first room you will visit when entering a Prometric Testing Center is usually the waiting area.
 Upon entering, you will be asked to sign in.
-The test proctor will call you when it's time to sit for your exam, and you will be asked to show your ID; a valid driver’s license or other government-issued picture ID is required.
-Expired identification is not valid and will not be accepted.
+The test proctor will call you when it's time to sit for your exam, and you will be asked to show your ID; a government issued, signature bearing photo ID (ex. driver’s license, or passport) is required.

 The Test Center Administrator will then lead you to a test workstation and provide you with all appropriate items prior to the beginning of the exam.
 Each workstation has a computer, monitor, mouse, and an adjustable chair so that test takers can be as comfortable as possible.
 The computer format is as easy to use as the traditional paper-and-pencil exam.
 You will be given a short tutorial at the onset of the exam telling you when to press a key or when to click a mouse.
 Think of it this way: with the traditional exam you fill in the blanks with a pencil, while with a computer-based exam you click on the appropriate key or click the mouse.